CSCI305/csci305-prolog-lab/README.md

 # Submission

 Each student will complete and submit this assignment individually or in a two-person team.
 Do not consult with others.
-However, you are encouraged to use the internet to learn any aspect of Prolog you need to complete the assignment, but not to answer the questions asked in this lab.
+However, you are encouraged to use the Internet to learn any aspect of Prolog you need to complete the assignment, but not to answer the questions asked in this lab.

 Comment your program heavily.
 Intelligent comments and a clean, readable formatting of your code accounts for 20% of your grade.